psu-sleic/policies/sops/sleic-3T-sops-revised.md

 #### Policies

 1. Any person who will enter the magnet room must pass safety screening.
-2. If the MR Technologist is uncertain about whether it is safe to scan an individual, he or she will consult the Medical Director.
+2. If the MR Technologist is uncertain about whether it is safe for an individual to i) enter the scanner room or ii) undergo a scan, he or she will consult the Medical Director.
-3. The Medical Director will make a determination whether it is safe to scan.
+3. The Medical Director will make a determination about whether it is safe to scan.
 4. If there is any question about whether it is safe to enter Zone IV or undergo a scan, that person shall not enter Zone IV or under go a scan.
 5. Participants must be screened before an appointment is scheduled (pre-visit screening) and at the time of the scheduled appointment (pre-scan screening).
 6. MRI scanning eligibility can change, so research participants who have completed a scanning form previously must must complete a new screening form prior to being scanned.